Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Divination/Foresight.md

     - A hummingbird feather

 ## Description:
 You touch a willing creature and bestow a limited ability to see into the immediate future.
 For the duration the target can't be surprised and has advantage on attack rolls, ability checks, and saving throws.
-Additionally, other creatures have disadvantage on attack rolls against the target for the duration.\nThis spell immediately ends if you cast it again before its duration ends.
+Additionally, other creatures have disadvantage on attack rolls against the target for the duration.

+This spell immediately ends if you cast it again before its duration ends.